 Impact Management Objective: To rehabilitate all areas disturbed by construction activities in an environmentally sensitive manner.
-Potential impact to avoid Failure to remove all construction related waste and materials may result in environmental pollution.
+Failure to remove all construction related waste and materials may result in environmental pollution.
 Failure to remove all construction related equipment, machinery and site facilities may pose an impact to the natural environment.
-Failure to stabilise disturbed surfaces may result in soil erosion and increased storm water run-off, which may limit successful revegetation of the site.
-Impact Management Outcome The site is neat and tidy, and all exposed surfaces are suitably covered/ stabilised.
-There is no construction-related waste or pollution remaining on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period On completion of the construction operations, the site camp area must be cleared of all site camp facilities, ablution facilities, fencing, signage, waste and surplus material.
+Failure to stabilise disturbed surfaces may result in soil erosion and increased storm water run-off, which may lim successful revegetation of the site.
+Impact Management Outcome The site is neat and tidy, and all exposed surfaces are suita There is no construction-related waste or pollution remainir • IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Mitigation measure On completion of the construction operations, the site camp area must be cleared of all site camp facilities, ablution facilities, fencing, signage, waste and surplus material.
 Surfaces are to be checked for waste products from activities such as concreting or asphalting and cleared in a manner approved by the ECO.
 Any contaminated soil must be collected and disposed of as hazardous waste.
 All construction waste, litter and rubble are to be removed from the site and re-used elsewhere or recycled/disposed of at an appropriate facility.
 Burying or burning of waste or rubble on site is prohibited.
 All areas within the working area and site camp that have become devoid of vegetation or where soils have been compacted due to construction activities must be scarified or ripped.
+Contractor Site closure phase

-• Topsoil removed during the es stablishment of the site camp and the working area must be spread evenly over the entire sit re camp area and all other disturbed/ exposed areas after those areas have been ripped, scarif ied, shaped and contoured (as required).
-Where necessary seeding and planting of vegetation can take place after the replacement of the topsoil.
-Hardy, drought tole rant, non-invasive plant species must be selected.
-If needed, a layer of mulch can be applied layer of mulch can be applied to the newly shaped/ landscaped and topsoiled areas.
-The mulch will serve to limit erosio n and will promote the re-vegetation of the site by retaining moisture in the soil and providi ng organic material (compost) for new plant growth.
-Mulched material must be spread to a depth of \pm 50mm - a thinner layer is likely to be ineffective in protecting the site, while thicke r layers may suppress plant growth.
-All exposed soils and recently topsoiled areas are to be re-vegetated or stabilised to the satisfaction of the ECO, to pro- tect these areas from wind and water erosion.
-No areas are to be left exposed to erosive for ces.
-Erosion protection measures that can be applied include mulching (described above), t he placement of geotextile, onion bags filled with wood chips, brush-packing or other similar n neasures.
-Any topsoil, subsoil or other exc avated material that cannot be utilised during site rehabilitation must be removed from the site must be removed from the site and reused elsewhere on the property or disposed of at an appropriate disposal site.
-Where necessary disturbed soils must be revegetated with the local indigenous vegetation such as that which occurs at the site , or provided with other suitable cover.
-It is recommended that follow- up alien clearing be conducted 6 months after construction is complete.
-Western boundary slope rehab ilitation still to be included.
-All construction-related materials, equipment, facilities, waste and contaminated soils have been removed fr the site.
-Performance Indicator Compacted soils have been scarified/ ripped and stabilise All disturbed/exposed surfaces have been provided with a suitable covering and/or stabilised.
-No alien vegetation is evident on site.
+- Topsoil removed during the establishment of the site camp and the working area must be spread evenly over the entire site camp area and all other disturbed/exposed areas after those areas have been ripped, scarified, shaped and contoured (as required). - Where necessary seeding and planting of vegetation can take place after the replacement of the topsoil.
+Hardy, drought tolerant, non-invasive plant species must be selected.
+If needed, a layer of mulch can be applied to the newly shaped/ landscaped and topsoiled areas.
+The mulch will serve to limit erosion and will promote the re-vegetation of the site by retaining moisture in the soil and providing organic material (compost) for new plant growth.
+Mulched material must be spread to a depth of ± 50mm a thinner layer is likely to be ineffective in protecting the site, while thicker layers may suppress plant growth. - All exposed soils and recently topsoiled areas are to be re-vegetated or stabilised to the satisfaction of the ECO, to protect these areas from wind and water erosion.
+No areas are to be left exposed to erosive forces.
+Erosion protection measures that can be applied include mulching (described above), the placement of geotextile, onion bags filled with wood chips, brush-packing or other similar measures. - Any topsoil, subsoil or other excavated material that cannot be utilised during site rehabilitation must be removed from the site and reused elsewhere on the property or disposed of at an appropriate disposal site. - Where necessary disturbed soils must be revegetated with the local indigenous vegetation such as that which occurs at the site, or provided with other suitable cover. - It is recommended that follow-up alien clearing be conducted 6 months after construction is complete. - Western boundary slope rehabilitation still to be included.